JOIN THE CAMPAIGN TODAY!

 Who we send to Beacon Hill on our behalf – how well they listen to the wants and needs of the people and how seriously they take the pressing issues of our time – determines the results that return to our community and that stretch across Massachusetts.

-My commitment to you is to govern proactively on the issues that matter most to you.
+My commitment to you is to legislate proactively on the issues that matter most to you.
 To look to the root of the problem and advance the solutions that will keep history from repeating itself.

 I will meet you where you are, listen to your concerns, invite you to join me, and speak up on your behalf.
 My office will be one that convenes the strengths of the First Essex District, one that sparks collaboration and fosters visionary leadership.